 - Once a dense canopy of buds forms, trim the branches beneath and use them for clones.

 ‘You can pack short plants tightly together in a “sea of green” (SOG) or a “screen of green” (SCROG) to maximize yield.’ ~ Jorge Cervantes

 Some growers start a 12/12 lighting regimen when the marijuana plants are only about 6 inches tall.
 Likewise, some growers may pack the plants more or less densely depending on their preference.
 Requirements will change depending on the variety and the grow room.
 Use this guide as a base, but make adjustments as necessary for your particular situation.

 If you want start growing SOG, download my free grow guide and order some high quality marijuana seeds at this link here.
-We ship seeds to the US, CA and many other countries.
-For any growing related question please visit the marijuana support page.
+We ship seeds to the US, AU and many other countries.
+For any growing-related questions, please visit the marijuana support page.

 FAQs About the Sea of Green (SOG) Method

 Sativas can work, but Indicas are generally more fitting.

 SOG allows you to maximize your space without sacrificing on yield.
 It is very well suited for commercial growers.

 Combining Indica and Sativa varieties is tricky.
 Pests and diseases can spread rapidly, and it takes more time to tend the plants (large number of plants).

 The founder of I Love Growing Marijuana, Robert Bergman, is a marijuana growing expert that enjoys sharing his knowledge with the world.
 He combines years of experience, ranging from small-scale grows to massive operations, with a passion for growing.
 His articles include tutorials on growing... [read more]